 Carlson also discussed the lowered Purchased Power Adjustor (PPA) which dropped from -1.25 cents to -2.25 cents per kWh, effectively putting more money back in the members’ pockets each billing cycle.

 “As a not-for-profit utility, MEC makes every effort to save its members money by negotiating the most reliable, yet affordable power prices possible.
 While the changing power market does not always provide an opportunity to save money for our members, when we are able to secure power cost savings, we make sure to pass those on to our members,” says Carlson.

-The presentation included information about Capital Credits and the programs supported with assigned capital credits, MEC’s controllable costs rank among cooperative statewide and nationally, the staff’s commitment to community, Co-op Connections, and programs such as Weatherization, and the River Fund.
+Carlson’s presentation included information about Capital Credits, MEC’s commitment to community, and programs that help members such as Weatherization and the River Fund.

-MEC also hosted three district meetings throughout the week.
-Recommended incumbents Cynthia Christy, District 1, Jose Solar, District 2, and Joe Anderson, District 3 can be seated at the July organizational meeting of the board of directors.
+MEC also hosted three district gatherings through the week.
+Members in attendance recommended incumbents John B. Nelssen of District 1, Kevin Nestrick of District 2, and Michael Bartelt of District 3 be formally seated at the October Board of Directors meeting.